Things to Do in San Francisco this July

 Music in the Air

-From July 5-Oct.
-3, 2018, the People in Plazas (PIP) summer music festival will produce more than 125 live music concerts in 14 different venues in downtown San Francisco.
-Most concerts take place at noon and include a variety of musical styles from bluegrass to zydeco.
-Another one of the city’s most delightful summer experiences returns July 5-16, 2018, when Flower Piano transforms the San Francisco Botanical Garden in Golden Gate Park into an alfresco concert hall.
+Another one of the city’s most delightful summer experiences returns July 11-22, when Flower Piano transforms the San Francisco Botanical Garden in Golden Gate Park into an alfresco concert hall.
 For 12 days, everyone is invited to play a dozen pianos tucked away among the garden’s 55 acres.
 Professional pianists and a whole host of other musicians will be performing, as well.
 The full schedule is here.
-Stern Grove Festival, now in its 81st season, continues through Aug.
-19, 2018.

 San Francisco Ethnic Dance Festival